Huulab/Analysis-of-Damage-seq-and-PADD-seq/README.md

 run `projects/project1/fastq/Check.sh` and get `projects/project1/fastq/check.log` to verify the integrity of downloaded files.

 Download the reference genome and build a reference genome index for the alignment program (bwa).
-Edit the `projects/project1/conf/config`, and replace the `hg38_FA`, `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively.
+Edit the `projects/project1/conf/config`, and replace the path of the variables (`hg38_FA`, `hg38_INDEX_PATH`, etc.) with your own path.

-We provide an example file including reference-point sites, `projects/conf/config/Reference-point_site_Example.txt`, which is used to perform meta-gene analysis.
+We provide an example file including reference-point sites, `annotation/BJ_hg38_FPKM-gt1_GeneDistance-gt2k_GeneLength-gt50k.TSSdat.txt`, which is used to perform meta-gene analysis.
 You can make your own files following the data structure and replace it.
 The data structure of the file is shown below:
 | Gene ID | Chromasome | Reference-point site | Strand | Notes (optional) |
 | :---: | :---: | :---: | :---: | :---: |
 | ENSG00000173193 | chr3 | 122680839 | + | 50001 |